 In the database we have a table, in a table, we have several rows and columns.
 Here key(What is Key in DBMS) can be a particular column or attribute value that is used to identify a whole row or tuple value.

-A column which is made a key will have a unique value in all the row.
+A column that is made a key will have a unique value in all the rows.
 On this basis, we can say that an attribute that uniquely identifies a tuple value is known as a key.

 ….What is the candidate key in DBMS, Super key in DBMS with an example, Unique key in DBMS, Alternate key in DBMS.